MaastrichtU-IDS/get-started-with-docker/README.md

 Access JupyterLab on http://localhost:8888 (use `dba` as password) and Virtuoso on http://localhost:8890

+> ⚠️ If you are experiencing issue with the folder permissions: **remove the volume of the JupyterLab container in the `docker-compose.yml`**
+>
-> ⚠️ If you are still experiencing issue with the folder permissions (e.g. impossible to create or save a file in JupyterLab) remove the volume from JupyterLab.
-Docker will use an ephemeral storage that disappear when the container is deleted.
+> Docker will use an ephemeral storage that disappear when the container is deleted.

 5. Query the Virtuoso database from the JupyterLab container

-   * Create a **SPARQL notebook** in JupyterLab
+   * Create a new **SPARQL Notebook** in JupyterLab

    * Create a cell to run a SPARQL query on the Virtuoso triplestore SPARQL endpoint: